Identifying and Recovering from a Mental Health Crisis

 There’s no better time than the present to start recovering from a mental health crisis or to put an action plan into place to protect yourself and other people if a crisis occurs in the future.

-With Recognize & Rise, we can all rise together and create the support we need to overcome the unique challenges inherent in mental health crises.
+With Recognize & Rise, we can all rise together and create the support we need to overcome the unique challenges inherent in mental health challenges.
 Together we can ensure that no one feels alone or left behind during these difficult episodes.
-Contact us today for more information!

 Referral to services for basic needs like mental health, rent, utilities, transportation.
 (Bilingual) Supported by United Way.